programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 $$Precision = \frac{\text{True Positives}}{\text{True Positives + False Positives}}$$

-As you may have noticed, the precision metric is a measure of how precise a model is in identifying labels, i.e., this metric 'penalizes' making extra wrong guesses (false positives).
+As you may have noticed, the precision metric is a measure of how precise a model is in identifying labels, i.e., this metric 'penalises' making extra wrong guesses (false positives).

 Recall is the ratio of correct positive predictions to the total number of positive examples in the dataset, which can be shown as:

 $$recall = \frac{\text{True Positives}}{\text{True Positives + False Negatives}}$$

-The recall metric measures how much a model misses, i.e., it 'penalizes' missing labels (false negatives).
+The recall metric measures how much a model misses, i.e., it 'penalises' missing labels (false negatives).

 How much we care about each of these depends on our data and the intended function of the model.
 We can see how in some settings we may care more about recall than precision, and having these two measures available allows us to favor one or the other.
 For example, if we are building a machine learning model to identify images for human inspection we might favour a high level of recall as any incorrectly indentified image can be discounted later but images which are omitted would be an issue.
 On the other hand if we are using machine learning to automate some activity we might prefer a higher level of precision, since mistakes will propagate downstream to later stages of our analysis.